Why are people terrified of starting their own business?

 So if you have been sitting on the sidelines, afraid to take that first entrepreneurial step, ask yourself “What’s the worst that can happen?”

-And if you enjoyed the first video, here’s another video from Seth talking about “risk” that I also feels supports my message here (or I am supporting his message… depends who you ask ;)
+And if you enjoyed the first video, here’s another video from Seth talking about “risk” that I also feel supports my message here (or I am supporting his message… depends on who you ask ????

 Would love to hear your thoughts, so feel free to leave a comment below…

 To your success…